ShouWenWang-Lab/shouwenwang-lab.github.io/news/index.md

 - 2024.10, Ruijiang got the **first poster award** in Computational Biology of the Genome conference(CSHA, Suzhou).
 Congratulations!

 ## 2023
 - 2023.11, The story behind **DARLIN & Camellia-seq** was featured by **DeepTech**, highlighting how our technology helps answer the "three philosophical questions" of each cell: who I am, where I come from, and where I am going.
-[Read more](https://mp.weixin.qq.com/s/MvbXwctyKg_0eA5zYb0fwg)
+[DeepTech](https://mp.weixin.qq.com/s/MvbXwctyKg_0eA5zYb0fwg)

 - 2023.10, Our collaborative work on **DARLIN** (a next-generation lineage tracing mouse with >10¹⁸ clonal barcodes) and **Camellia-seq** (the first single-cell multi-omics lineage tracing technology) was featured in **BioArt** with commentary by Prof. Zhou Bin.
-[Read more](https://mp.weixin.qq.com/s/GatRkUhPXYpSb2MAxArrzQ)
+[BioArt](https://mp.weixin.qq.com/s/GatRkUhPXYpSb2MAxArrzQ)

 - 2023.3, **First day of Wang lab!**

 ## 2022
 - 2022.2, **CoSpar** — a computational framework that predicts cell fate from lineage tracing data by overcoming key analytical bottlenecks — was highlighted by **BioArt**.
-[Read more](https://mp.weixin.qq.com/s/qwkJXSG8bkJDcIEH87Prbw)
+[BioArt](https://mp.weixin.qq.com/s/qwkJXSG8bkJDcIEH87Prbw)